luciferous/pip/README.md

 _Great Expectations_, who leaves his life as a blacksmith's apprentice and goes to London to become a gentleman.

-Pip is also the name of a pure PHP web server.
+Pip is also the name of a web development bundle containing the following:

+- a pure PHP web server inspired by Unicorn
+- a web server interface specification inspired by Rack and WSGI
+- a framework inspired by Pylons and Google App Engine

 Getting Started With Pip
 ------------------------